pnp/powershell/documentation/Get-PnPSiteTemplate.md

 ```

 ### -Out
-Filename to write to, optionally including full path
+Filename to write to, optionally including full path.
+The format of the file is based upon the extension you specify.
+- .xml will generate an XML file
+- .pnp will generate a PnP Provisioning Package, which is a file that contains all artifacts in a single archive (files, images, etc.)
+- .md will generate a user readible markdown report.
+This is work in progress and will be extended in the future.

 ```yaml
 Type: String